top of page

 – the mediator is satisfied that mediation is not suitable because of either the nature of the case or because ie your Ex-partner is unwilling to, or has failed to, attend a MIAM without good reason

-How does the Family Court decide child custody?
+How does the Family Court decide Child Custody?

 The Court has the power to determine with which parent a child should live and how much time a child is to spend with each parent.
 This is called the Child Arrangement Order.